gravitational/careers/challenges/systems/challenge-2.md

 # Summary

-Implement a prototype job worker service that provides an API to run arbitrary Linux processes.
-These processes can be any executable program that is available on the machine running the service.
+Implement a prototype service and CLI tool which allows users to perform web-based OIDC authentication and return credentials to the CLI tool.

 # Rationale